The House of the Toad

 The House of the Toad is a Cthulhu Mythos horror novel by American writer Richard L. Tierney.
 It was published by Fedogan & Bremer in 1993 in an edition of 1,050 copies of which 100 comprised a limited edition numbered and signed by the author and illustrator on a special plate affixed to the front free endpaper.
 The volume was illustrated by Harry O. Morris, who had published Tierney's first novel, The Winds of Zarr, in 1975, through his Silver Scarab Press.

-Well-versed in Meso-American archaeology, Tierney, during his time working for the U.S. Forest Service, spent four winters in Mexico, Central and South America visiting ancient Amerind ruins (1962–66), photographing many of the most remote mountain and jungle sites.
+Well-versed in Mesoamerican archaeology, Tierney, during his time working for the U.S. Forest Service, spent four winters in Mexico, Central and South America visiting ancient Amerind ruins (1962–66), photographing many of the most remote mountain and jungle sites.
 He later utilised this background for The House of the Toad.